haoran119/learning-notes/学习笔记之Macbook/README.md

     * [How To Use SSHFS to Mount Remote File Systems Over SSH | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)
         * https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh
     * [Home - FUSE for macOS](https://osxfuse.github.io/)https://osxfuse.github.io/
+* How to fix Address already in use on mac ?
+    * Identify the process that is using the port: You can use the lsof command in your terminal to check which process is using a specific port.
+If you know the port number that's causing the issue, say 8000, you can use the following command:
+        * `sudo lsof -i :8000`
+        * This command should list all processes using the port 8000.
+Look for the PID (Process ID) in the output.
+    * Terminate the process: Once you have the PID, you can terminate the process with the kill command.
+If the PID was 1234, for instance, you'd use:
+        * `kill -9 1234`
+        * The -9 option ensures that the process is forcibly killed.
+        * If the process doesn't terminate, it's usually because it's being run by a root user or system process.
+In such cases, try using sudo:
+            * `sudo kill -9 1234`
+            * Please replace 1234 with the actual PID you've found in step 1.
+            * Once the process has been killed, you should be able to start your application again without the "Address already in use" error.